FTC: Affiliate Disclosure: All links pay commission

 - Take a breath at each end – sure why not?

 DRILL: Practice swimming slowly with breathing pyramids of 3-5-7-5-3 or variations thereon, use pull buoy if needed.

 - A swim snorkel (Finis) is not a bad idea.
 It totally eliminates the worry of breathing – you can concentrate on some other aspect of your stroke.
-Use the snorkel incorrectly and practice inhaling masses of water and then panicking as you can’t get the bit out of your mouth and then further panicking as you have a nose clip on and can’t breath through that either!
+Use the snorkel incorrectly and practice inhaling masses of water and then panicking as you can’t get the bit out of your mouth and then further panicking as you have a nose clip on and can’t breathe through that either!

 DRILL: At some point you will need to look where you are going in openwater (sighting).
 This is great because your old breathing style of lifting your head a little and looking forward comes in handy 😉

 - Breathe when sighting every 9 or 12 strokes.
-Alternatively follow the person in front and hope they are following someone else who is going the right way.
+Alternatively, follow the person in front and hope they are following someone else who is going the right way.
 Sounds stupid?
 You’d be surprised!

 If your goal is a Half IronMan or longer I would strongly suggest working on a good breathing pattern.
 It’s a long way in open water.
-Similarly if you are targeting shorter, faster races then continually lifting your head to breathe will slow you down no end.
+Similarly, if you are targeting shorter, faster races then continually lifting your head to breathe will slow you down no end.

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners at their regular price.
 Thank you!
 This really is reader-powered content.